JamesSinnott1994/Game-Zone/README.md

 - Login form for the user.

-6. Cart Page
+6. Bag / Cart Page

-- For the main area, three quarters of the page will be taken up with a table which displays information about all the products contained in your cart.
-- The last quarter of the page on the right will contain the grand total cost of all the items.
+- Contains game information on left i.e. game image, name, price.
+An input box to adjust quantity and then the price subtotal.
+- Grand total is shown on bottom of screen followed by two buttons i.e. "Keep Shopping" and "Secure Checkout".

 7. Checkout Page

-- Will contain a form on the left that allows user to enter their contact details and card payment information.
+- Contains a form on the left that allows user to enter their contact details and card payment information.
-- The order summary will be displayed on the right.
+- The order summary is displayed on the right.
+- Two buttons are below the form, "Adjust Bag" and "Complete Order".

-8. Contact Page
+8. Checkout Success Page

+- Informs user that a confirmation email has been sent to their email address.
+- Order / Delivery / Billing summary displayed in table.

+9. Game Management Page (Admin only)

-- Form that allows users to contact the site administrator for any queries.
+- Contains a form that allows the site administrator to add a new game.

-9. Profile Page
+10. Profile Page

-- Will contain a form on the left that allows users to update their profile delivery information/
+- Contains a form on the left that allows users to update their profile delivery information.
-- A summary of previous orders will be contained on the right.
+- A summary of previous orders is contained on the right.

 10. Wishlist Page

-- Will showcase all the games the user has added to their Wishlist.
+- Showcases all the games the user has added to their Wishlist.
-- Will show the game image on the left, with game information on the right.
-- There will be a button to add the game to the cart.
-- There will be a link to remove the game from the wishlist.

 11. 404 Error Page

-- Will show a not found image on the left.
-- Will show the 404 Error information on the right with a link to return to the Home Page.
+- Informs user of the 404 error and provides a link to return to the Home page.

+12. 500 Error Page

+- Informs user of the 500 error and provides a link to return to the Home page.

 ### Skeleton
 - Wireframes for the project can be found [here](https://github.com/JamesSinnott1994/Game-Zone/blob/master/wireframes/wireframes.pdf)